Orrslab/Functions/README.md

    3.2.
 Update the desired tag numbers and date ranges for which you want to get the ATLAS data:

         3.2.1.
-You can retrieve data of multiple tags and from multiple dates, by adding as many items as you like to the ‘data_requests’ list.
+You can retrieve data of multiple pairs of tag numbers and date ranges, by adding as many items as you like to the ‘data_requests’ list.

         3.2.2.
 For each list item set the tag numbers and the date range in UTC.
         Examples: